josephwccheng/NASA_Word_Space_Explorer/README.md

 1. Building a corpus
   1.1.
 Obtain PDF files & Meta Data via NTRS
   1.2.
 Create a MVP corpus based on filtered criteria
-2. PDF to XML
-3. Extract Paragraph, Header information from the XML file
-4. Create a NLP Vector Space model on:
+2. Create a NLP Vector Space model on
+    2.1.
+V1 - Title + Abstract (Mid Level Detail)
+    2.2.
+Txt File (Detailed Detail)
+3. Create a search engine using the Vector Space Model above
+    3.1.
+Use Cosin Similarity to recommend the top x Titles + Abstracts / Paragraphs
+4. Implement Front-End that Provides:
     4.1.
-Title (High Level Detail)
+Search Text used to search for most relevant Document (Title)
     4.2.
-Abstract (Mid Level Detail)
+Search Text used to search for most relevant Document (Abstract)
     4.3.
-Paragraph (Detailed Detail)
-5. Create a search engine using the Vector Space Model above 5.1.
-Use Cosin Similarity to recommend the top x Titles / Abstracts / Paragraphs
-6. Implement Front-End that Provides:
-    6.1.
-Search Text used to search for most relevant Document (Title) 6.2.
-Search Text used to search for most relevant Document (Abstract) 6.3.
-Search Text used to search for most relevant Paragraph within Documents (Paragraph) 6.4.
+Search Text used to search for most relevant Paragraph within Documents (Paragraph)
+    4.4.
 Word Vector Space visualisation

 ## 4. How to Run: